browserengineering/book/book/reflow.md

 Summary
 =======

-With the changes in this chapter, my toy browser became roughly 30× faster, to the point that it is now reacts to changes fast enough to make simple animations.
-The cost of that is a more complex, two-pass layout algorithm.
+The more complex, two-phase layout algorithm in this chapter sped up my toy browser by roughly 30×, to the point that it can now run simple animations like hovering.

 Exercises
 =========

--   When you create a `DrawText` command in `TextLayout.display_list`, you already know the width and height of the text to be laid out.
-    Use that to compute `y2` and `x2` in `DrawText`, and update the clipping implementation to clip horizontally as well as vertically.
+-   When `TextLayout.display_list` creates a `DrawText`, it already knows the width and height of the text to be laid out.
+Use that to compute `y2` and `x2` in `DrawText`.
+Add horizontal clipping to the rendering function.
 -   Turns out, the `font.measure` function is quite slow!
-Change `TextLayout.add_space` to use a cache for the size of a space in a given font.
+Change Add a cache for the size of each word in a given font.
+Measure the speed-up that results.
--   Count the time to lay out each type of layout object.
+-   Extend the timer to measure the time to lay out each type of layout object.
 That is---compute how much time is spent laying out `BlockLayout` objects, how much in `InlineLayout`, and so on.
 What percentage of the `layout1` time is spent handling inline layouts?
-If you did the first exercise, measure its effect.
+    If you did the first and second exercises, measure the effect.
 -   Add support for the `setAttribute` method in JavaScript.
 Note that this method can be used to change the `id`, `class`, or `style` attribute, which can change which styles apply to the affected